timgrady92/HelloWorld.py/README.md

 \
 Case-insensitive input
 # Goals:
-Learn to compress the "time.sleep(1) print("Glug...") function so I can re-use it without cluttering up the code
+✅️ Learn to compress the "time.sleep(1) print("Glug...") function so I can re-use it without cluttering up the code /
+Resolved this by using a defined function called glug()